-Transferring Medication and Medication Monitoring at the CTC
+Transferring Medication and Medication Monitoring to the Counseling Center

 More and more students are coming to the university already being treated with medications.
-We would like to be able to assist you with your medications, but some preparation is needed to transfer your care here.
+The Counseling Center would like to be able to assist students with their medications, but some preparation is needed to transfer care here.

-Even though you may be doing well on medications at present, we need to get to know you and your counseling and psychiatric needs before we can assume responsibility for prescribing or monitoring your medication.
+Even if students are doing well on medications at present, Counseling Center professional staff need to get to know students and their counseling and psychiatric needs before assuming responsibility for prescribing or monitoring medication.
 This process starts with an initial consultation with a clinician.
-Some students will be referred for services within the CTC, while others may benefit most from the resources available with other providers in the community.
+Some students will be referred for services within the Counseling Center, while others may benefit most from the resources available with other providers in the community.

-At the time of the initial evaluation, you will be asked to sign a release of information form for us to obtain your treatment records from your previous physician or therapist.
-We will mail or fax this request promptly, but it may take several weeks for us to obtain the records, as this depends on the response time of your former physician or therapist.
-If you have been formally evaluated for attention deficit disorder/attention deficit hyperactivity disorder (ADD/ADHD) or have other documentation (i.e. hospital discharge summaries, other psychological testing results etc.), we will also ask you to sign a release of information form in order to obtain copies for our records.
+At the time of the initial evaluation, students will be asked to sign a release of information form to obtain treatment records from their previous physician or therapist.
+The Counseling Center will mail or fax this request promptly, but it may take several weeks to obtain the records, as this depends on the response time of the former physician or therapist.
+Students who have been formally evaluated for attention deficit disorder or attention deficit hyperactivity disorder (ADD or ADHD) or have other documentation (i.e. hospital discharge summaries, other psychological testing results etc.) will be asked by the Counseling Center to sign a release of information form in order to obtain copies for our records.
 Please keep in mind that all records must be reviewed prior to being accepted for medication monitoring.